Change security settings on the startup disk of a Mac with Apple silicon

 Allow user management of kernel extensions from identified developers: Allows installation of software that uses legacy kernel extensions.

-Allow remote management of kernel extensions and automatic software updates: Authorizes remote management of legacy kernel extensions and software updates using a mobile device management (MDM) solution.
+Allow remote management of kernel extensions and automatic software updates: Authorises remote management of legacy kernel extensions and software updates using a mobile device management (MDM) solution.

 If you changed the security, click the User pop-up menu, choose an administrator account, enter the password for the account, then click OK.